Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-07.md

 - All of your pages are connected and share a common constantly running code base.
 - Share variables and data/Application state across all of the content.
 - Leverage React Components.
-- It's not a Single Page Application if it's made of multiple pages.
+- It's not a Single Page Application if it's made of multiple pages!
 - Don't believe me, take a look at all of these static site generators currently available:
     - https://blog.bitsrc.io/9-react-static-site-generators-for-2019-f54a66e519d2